all-maps-lie/all-maps-lie-2020/guides/geo-knowlege-guide.md

 ## Physical Geography

 Physical geography is concerned with biophysical processes.
 These processes include topics across a range of disciplines such as geomorphology, meteorology, climatology, biogeography, ecology, soil science, forestry, hydrology, atmospheric science, and more.
 To be a physical geographer often means you studied within a Geography department, learning to consider the deep importance of geography - social and physical contexts - in shaping society and space all the while focusing on some realm of the environmental sciences.

+There are many disciplines within geography that are defined in greater detail here in [Dartmouth Library's | Physical Geography: Defining Physical Geography](https://researchguides.dartmouth.edu/physical_geography)

 Some examples of physical geographers and their work:
 * ...